 Academic Year (student

-cohort covered by 2021 22
+cohort covered by 2023-24

-specification) 2021-22
+specification)

 Module Code 1808

-Module Code Module Title

-Health Systems
+Module Title Health Systems

-Module Organiser(s) Dr Dina Balabanova
+Module Organiser(s) Prof Dina Balabanova

+Dr Josephine Exley (Deputy)

 Faculty Public Health & Policy

 FHEQ Level Level 7

 Credit Value CATS 15 ECTS 7.5

 HECoS Code 100648 : 100476

 Term of Delivery Term 2

-Mode of Delivery For 2021-22, it is curr For 2021-22, it is currently intended to deliver this module
+Mode of Delivery For 2022-23 this module will be delivered by predominantly

-through a combination on of online and face- -to-face teaching.

-There will be a combi nation of live and int eractive activities

-(synchronous learning) as well as recorded or self-directed study

-(asynchronous learning).

-Mode of Study Full-time

-Language of Study English

-Pre-Requisites None

-Accreditation by None

-Professional Statutory and

-Regulatory Body
+face-to-face teaching modes.

+Mode of Study Language of Study Pre-Requisites Accreditation by Professional Statutory and Regulatory Body Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self- directed study and participation in online discussion boards (asynchronous learning).Full-timeEnglishNone

-Module Cap (indicative 40 - 60
+Module Cap (indicative 70 - 90

 number of students)

-Target Audience It is expected that the module will be of interest to students on

-the MScs in Public Health, Health Policy Planning and Financing

-and Public Health for •
+Target Audience It is expected that the module will be of interest to students on the MScs in Public Health, Health Policy Planning and Financing and Public Health for Development, and others.

-Module Description sday and Friday of term

-• 2, C2 Slot.
-Teaching is a mixture of lectures and seminars

-(delivered digitally) and interactive activities via online fora.
+Module Description This module runs for 5 weeks during Thursday and Friday of term 2, C2 Slot.
+Teaching is a mixture of in-person lectures and seminars and interactive activities via online fora, as well as self-directed learning.

-The intention of the module is to prepare students for work in

-national health systems, for example in strategic planning, policy

-design and implementation, at national, regional, and district

-level, in international organisations, NGOs and academic
+The intention of the module is to prepare students for work in national health systems, for example in strategic planning, policy design and implementation, at national, regional, and district level, and also in international organisations, NGOs and academic institutions.

-institutions.
-The module covers (in a compressed form) key

-health systems frameworks and issues that are on national and

-Tieattii systems manne WOINS ATIO ISSUES UID t are on national and

-international agendas and seeks to equip students with the language, key concepts, and ability to engage in high level debates.
-The ability to write a concise, policy-focussed editorial, which is part of the module assessment, is a transferable skill that is core to many of these roles.
+The module covers (in a compressed form) key health systems frameworks and issues that are on national and international agendas and seeks to equip students with the language, key concepts, enabling them to engage in high level debates.
+Ultimately, the ability to undertake health systems analysis in relation to a particular issue will be a key aim of the module.
+The experience of writing a concise, policy- relevant editorial (the module assessment), is a transferable skill that is central to many of the professional roles noted above.

 Duration 5 weeks at 2.5 days per week

 Timetabling slot C2

-Last Revised (e.g. year October 2021
+Last Revised (e.g. year changes approved)

-changes approved)

-Programme(s) Status This module is linked to the following programme(s) (Compulsory/Recommended Option) MSc Public Health (Health Services Management) Recommended MSc Health Policy, Planning & Finance Recommended MSc Public Health Recommended MSc Public Health (Environment & Health) Recommended MSc Public Health (Health Economics) Recommended MSc Public Health (Health Services Research) Recommended MSc Public Health for Development Recommended
+Programme(s) Status This module is linked to the following programme(s) (Compulsory/Recommended Option) MSc Public Health (Health Services Management) Recommended MSc Health Policy, Planning & Finance Recommended MSc Public Health (General) Recommended MSc Public Health (Environment & Health) Recommended MSc Public Health (Health Economics) Recommended MSc Public Health (Health Services Research) Recommended MSc Public Health for Development Recommended